At Hallmark, sustainable business practices are both a longtime tradition and a promise for the future.

 In addition, many Hallmark greeting cards sold in North America contain 20% or more recycled fiber.
 The stock used for cores of roll wrap contains 100% recycled content.

 We have experimented with non-tree stock and with novel sources of recycled material, such as scraps from the manufacture of envelopes.
 So far, the results have met with limited consumer favor, but we continue to explore alternatives.

 ... and Tomorrow

 We continue to seek sources of paper that balance quality, cost and sustainability goals, as set forth in our paper sourcing policy.
 Some of the paper needs for our business are complex, chosen through years of research and testing to ensure compatibility with printing and finishing processes so that the card or gift wrap you purchase meets your quality expectations from Hallmark.

-Our work with paper suppliers for our products, packaging and shipping containers is ongoing as we try to leverage recycled content and other materials with preferred environmental impacts while still delivering the quality of products consumers expect from Hallmark.
+Our work with paper suppliers for our products, packaging and shipping containers is ongoing as we try to leverage recycled content and other materials with preferred environmental impacts to meet 2016 goals for our total fiber portfolio while still delivering the quality of products consumers expect from Hallmark.